On free energy barriers in Gaussian priors and failure of cold start MCMC for high-dimensional unimodal distributions: Abstract

 \section{Abstract}

-{We exhibit examples of high-dimensional unimodal posterior distributions arising in non-linear regression models with Gaussian process priors for which worst-case (`cold start') initialised MCMC methods typically take an exponential run-time to enter the regions where the bulk of the posterior measure concentrates.
+{We exhibit examples of high-dimensional unimodal posterior distributions arising in non-linear regression models with Gaussian process priors for which MCMC methods can take an exponential run-time to enter the regions where the bulk of the posterior measure concentrates.
+Our results apply to worst-case initialised (`cold start') algorithms that are local in the sense that their step-sizes cannot be too large on average.
 The counter-examples hold for general MCMC schemes based on gradient or random walk steps, and the theory is illustrated for Metropolis-Hastings adjusted methods such as pCN and MALA.}